JNSStudios/ToonTuber-Player/README.md

         list all the names of the Expression sets that PREVENT this one from playing (or null) ],
-      "result": type the name of the resulting Expression Set surrounded by quotation marks, "sound": type the relative path to the sound file surrounded by quotation marks (or null) (similar to adding a frame of Animation), "anim":
+      "result": type the name of the resulting Expression Set surrounded by quotation marks, "instant: true or false (if true, the animation will play instantly, without a transition animation), "sound": type the relative path to the sound file surrounded by quotation marks (or null) (similar to adding a frame of Animation), "anim":
       {